Continental Integrates Imagry's Autonomous Driving Technology to Support Automated Parking for Mass Market Passenger Cars

 - Integration complements the new industry concept of the "Software Defined Vehicle" (SDV) in which specialty applications will be offered across different automobile makes and models

 HAIFA, Israel, May 22, 2023 /PRNewswire/ -- Imagry, a developer of mapless autonomous driving software solutions, announced that Continental will be integrating part of its technology in the Continental Autonomous Driving (AD) platform offering for passenger vehicles.
 The first feature introduced by Continental, autonomous parking, allows the vehicle to explore a parking lot, detect a suitable parking space, and park the vehicle all without the driver touching the steering wheel.
 Aniss Ouyeder, Head of Partnerships and Innovation at Continental Business Area Autonomous Mobility: "Imagry's technology approach is a great add-on to Continental's software stack solutions for assisted and automated driving.
-Imagry's technology approach is a great add-on to Continental's software stack solutions for assisted and automated driving.
 We are impressed by the talented and highly motivated Imagry team and we are looking forward to jointly realize new automated parking features."

 Imagry Uses a Location-Independent Autonomous Driving Model